What is an Extended Forensic Evaluation?

-Fees for evaluations vary, depending on the number of sessions or time involved.
+Fees for evaluations may vary, depending on the number of individuals involved.

 What happens when the sessions are completed?

 The EFE is an evaluation of the child.
 A written report is provided to the court.
-Sessions for preschoolers are video-taped and available if ordered for review by the courts.
+Sessions for children are digitally recorded and available if ordered for review by the courts.
 The EFE is NOT therapy.
 It incorporates therapeutic techniques, tools and training to meet the needs of the child while following forensically sound practices.
 The evaluation lays a foundation for treatment if needed and referrals to appropriate agencies/individuals may be made.

 Forensically Sensitive Therapy (FST)

 FST was created in response to the need for a therapy model that can be used effectively with child sexual abuse victims when criminal and family court cases are actively pending.
 It is employed at the conclusion of the investigative process, when a decision has been made that sexual abuse is likely to have occurred, the case is being sent forward for prosecution, and the child is exhibiting signs of trauma.